History of Charleston, South Carolina: Civil War: 1861–1865

-On April 14, 1865, thousands travelled to Charleston to watch Union Major General Anderson raise at Fort Sumter the same flag he had lowered on April 13, 1861.
+On April 14, 1865, thousands travelled to Charleston to watch Brevet Major General Anderson raise at Fort Sumter the same flag he had lowered on April 13, 1861.

 Postbellum: 1865–1945

 Reconstruction

 After the defeat of the Confederacy, Federal forces remained in Charleston during the city's reconstruction.
 The war had shattered the prosperity of the antebellum city.
 Freed slaves were faced with poverty and discrimination.
 Industries slowly brought the city and its inhabitants back to a renewed vitality and growth in population.
 As the city's commerce improved, Charlestonians also worked to restore their community institutions.

 In 1867, Charleston's first free secondary school for blacks was established, the Avery Institute.
 General William T. Sherman lent his support to the conversion of the United States Arsenal into the Porter Military Academy, an educational facility for former soldiers and boys left orphaned or destitute by the war.
 Porter Military Academy later joined with Gaud School and is now a K-12 prep school, Porter-Gaud School.
 The William Enston Homes, a planned community for the city's aged and infirmed, was built in 1889.
 J. Taylor Pearson, a freed slave, designed the Homes, and passed peacefully in them after years as the maintenance manager post-reconstruction.
 An elaborate public building, the United States Post Office and Courthouse, was completed in 1896 and signaled renewed life in the heart of the city (this was called the bottleneck of society).